-NAEP has collected non-cognitive information from students, teachers, and schools, using NAEP background questionnaires.
+NAEP has collected non-cognitive information from students, teachers, and schools, using NAEP contextual questionnaires.
 There are also administration rosters, completed by test administrators at the school level in advance of testing to determine characteristics of the testing samples.
 The Common Core of Data (CCD) is used to identify characteristics of schools (e.g., Title I funding), and schools also complete a questionnaire on special needs students (e.g., students with disabilities and limited English proficiency).

 However, the collection of non-cognitive data may be shifted among these sources or to new sources in order to improve reliability, increase efficiency, or reduce burden.
-State management information systems and data collected for school report cards, as required by the No Child Left Behind Act, may have become very increasingly useful for NAEP.
-Whenever possible, NAEP should use information from school records and other reliable data collections about students and schools in order to improve the validity of the information collected and limit the background questionnaires in NAEP itself.
+State management information systems and data collected for school report cards, have become increasingly useful for NAEP.
+Whenever possible, NAEP should use information from school records and other reliable data collections about students and schools in order to improve the validity of the information collected and limit the contextual questionnaires in NAEP itself.